lf-edge/ekuiper/docs/en_US/extension/external/external_func.md

 1. The file name must be *$service name$.json*.
 For example, *sample.json* will be registered as a sample service.

-2. The Schema file used must be placed in the schema folder.
+2. The Schema file used must be placed in the schemas folder.
 The directory structure is similar to:

    ```
    etc
      services
-       schema
+       schemas
          sample.proto
          random.proto
          ...